glyphic-co/textblock/gh-pages/README.md

 # todo

+- mobile screen keeps editor window bleeding off to the right
 - replace textblock file with new version
 - copy src images to output on change
 - use npm?
 Any more services to use?